p00f/nvim-ts-rainbow/README.md

 }
 ```

-If you want to override only a *few* colours (you can only change colours 1 through 7 this way), you can do it in your init.vim: (thanks @delphinus !)
+If you want to override some colours (you can only change colours 1 through 7 this way), you can do it in your init.vim: (thanks @delphinus !).
+You can also use this while writing a colorscheme
 ```vim
 hi rainbowcol1 guifg=#123456
 ```